Laserfiche User Group: Olympia, Washington

 Doug Haubert, City Prosecutor, Long Beach City Prosecutor’s Office

-Doug Haubert has provided visionary leadership for the Long Beach City Prosecutor’s Office through championing the GUIDES program (Government User Integrated Diversion and Enforcement System).
+Doug Haubert has provided visionary leadership for the Long Beach City Prosecutor’s Office through championing the GUIDES program (Government User Integrated Diversion Enhancement System).
 By using Laserfiche to turn siloed records into real-time, actionable intelligence, Haubert supports Long Beach officers in addressing complex social issues — from gang violence to mental health — with unprecedented precision and empathy.
 This digital ecosystem fosters seamless collaboration between law enforcement and service providers, shifting the focus from arrests to high-impact intervention.
 The result has been a measurable reduction in crime, faster access to critical social services, and a strengthened foundation of community trust.

 Digital Transformation Leader of the Year: